cheerans/Microservices-Architecture/README.md

 * Eureka Server does failover
 * Eureka Server takes Peer Info as environment variable

-Eureka Server is configured with a peer and per region.
+Eureka Server is configured with a peer and has a peer server - per region.
 For Demo purposes we call the region east.
-Servers are statrted with following VM arguments
+Servers are started with following VM arguments

 Server 1
 ========